velajua/tcp_local_transfer/README.md

 # TCP Client-Server File Transfer
-This program allows the user to send both text and files from the client (sender) to the server (receiver) via a TCP connection through a local network.
+These scripts allow the user to send both text and files from the client (sender) to the server (receiver) via a TCP connection through a local network.

 ## Requirements
 Python 3.x